Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Results and Discussion

-Fig.~\ref{6}(c-d) display the amplitude sweep data of the same samples at 27$^{\circ}$C and 34$^{\circ}$C and is consistent with the results of the frequency sweep discussed above. {We note that the mechanical moduli values are considerably higher in the presence of dissociating additives, which we can explain by considering the collective effects of inter-particle electrostatic screening and hydrophobic interactions.} {Our rheological data highlights that the combined effect of hydrophobic and electrostatic attractions drive the suspension structure and particle self-assembly in the presence of polar salts near the VPTT}.
-Our findings {suggest that} unlike below the VPTT, where electrostatics ha{s} a negligible impact, both hydrophobicity and electrostatics significantly influence the viscoelastic properties of microgel suspensions as the VPTT is approached.
+Figs.~\ref{4}(c) and ~\ref{4}(d) display the amplitude sweep data of the same samples at 27$^{\circ}$C and 34$^{\circ}$C, and are consistent with the results of the frequency sweep {experiments} discussed above.
+We again note that the mechanical moduli values are considerably higher in the presence of dissociating additives, {verifying that} the combined effect of hydrophobic and electrostatic attractions {drive {gel formation}} near the VPTT. {Therefore, o}ur findings in this section suggest that unlike below the VPTT where electrostatics has a negligible impact, both hydrophobicity and electrostatics can determine the rheological features of microgel suspensions at temperatures near the VPTT.

-\subsection{Impact of additives on particle dynamics and rheological properties above the VPTT:}
+\subsection{Influence of additives on particle dynamics and {suspension} rheolog{y} above the VPTT:}

-Fig.~\ref{7}(a) displays frequency sweep experiments for aqueous PNIPAM suspensions prepared in pure water and {0.6M} additive solutions above the VPTT at 45$^{\circ}$C. The moduli values are significantly higher than those near the VPTT, and their strong frequency dependence is reminiscent of gel-like rheology~\cite{prasad2003rideal,minami2018viscoelasticity}.
-We also note that the moduli of the suspensions prepared with dissociating additives {are more than an order of magnitude larger} than those containing non-dissociating sucrose.
-As discussed earlier, the observed higher moduli values in the presence of dissociating salts result from a combined effect of electrostatic and hydrophobic attraction and imply that dissociating additives aid in the formation of stronger and more rigid gels.
-For suspensions prepared in pure water and sucrose solution, the attractive inter-particle interaction comes from hydrophobicity alone {and t}he absence of electrostatic attraction leads to more modest changes in the moduli with applied frequency. {The rheology of PNIPAM suspensions near and above the VPTT are therefore s}imilar{.
-Our data} highlights the significant influence of electrostatic attraction on structure formation {under these conditions}.
-Additional frequency sweep data above the VPTT is shown in Figs. S19(a-c).
+Fig.~\ref{5}(a) displays frequency sweep experiments for aqueous PNIPAM suspensions prepared in pure water and 0.6M additive solutions at 45$^{\circ}$C, a temperature that lies well about the VPTT.
+The measured moduli values are significantly higher than those near the VPTT, and their strong frequency dependences are reminiscent of gel-like rheology~\cite{prasad2003rideal,minami2018viscoelasticity}.
+We also note that the moduli of the suspensions prepared with dissociating additives are {almost two orders} of magnitude higher than those containing non-dissociating sucrose.
+As discussed earlier, the higher moduli observed in the presence of dissociating salts arise from the combined influence of electrostatic and hydrophobic interactions.
+Dissociating additives therefore promote the formation of stronger and more rigid gels.
+For suspensions prepared in pure water and sucrose solution, the attractive inter-particle interaction comes from hydrophobicity alone, and the absence of electrostatic attraction leads to more modest changes in the moduli with applied frequency.